 Use of Credit Ratings by Customers in Australia

-The Customer accepts and acknowledges that RBI’s provision of credit rating information to the Customer is based on, and conditional on, the Customer’s representation that it is a “Wholesale Client” (as such is defined in Chapter 7 of the Corporations Act of 2001 (Australia)).
+The Customer accepts and acknowledges that LNRS’s provision of credit rating information to the Customer is based on, and conditional on, the Customer’s representation that it is a “Wholesale Client” (as such is defined in Chapter 7 of the Corporations Act of 2001 (Australia)).
 In addition, the Customer acknowledges that credit ratings and/or related research provided to the Customer in the Services are not intended for, and should not be distributed to any person other than a Wholesale Client.